 Hair loss is one of the most common complaints that we hear from those with Thyroid conditions that are either untreated or not being treated with the correct medications, as well as from women who are peri-menopausal or post-menopausal and from men entering andropause.

 Our hair health affects our self-esteem.
 It is very distressing to find clumps of hair falling out, to notice that the part is getting wider, or even worse, to see bald spots emerging.

-Many things can cause hair loss for women.
+There are numerous factors that can cause hair loss.
 Severe stress can be one of the biggest culprits, though there is usually a delay of three to six months before the hair actually begins to fall out.
-However, the most common cause of hair loss for middle-aged women is hormone deficiencies.
+However, the most common cause of hair loss is thyroid and other hormone deficiencies.

 - Sudden stress such as divorce or a death in the family

 - Nutritional deficiencies

 - Poor diet (eating too much sugar and processed foods)

 - Iron deficiency/Anemia

 - Vitamin B12 Deficiency

 - Some blood pressure medications